qinbinhua601/cheerio_spider/README.md

 sudo npm install cheerio superagent -save-dev

+After all the installation , you could just try run node index.js to check the result.
+If all things went well , you'll see the result printed as followed.

+[qlog] : 百度一下，你就知道

 ##Document for referencing
 + [superagent](http://visionmedia.github.io/superagent/)
 + [cheerio](https://npmjs.org/package/cheerio)

-After all the installation , you could just try run node index.js to check the result.
-If all things went well , you'll see the result printed like this below.

-[qlog] : 百度一下，你就知道